dsccommunity/ComputerManagementDsc/README.md

 ### Unreleased

 * BREAKING CHANGE: xScheduledTask:
-  * Add support to disable built-in scheduled tasks - See [Issue #74](https://github.com/PowerShell/xComputerManagement/issues/74).
   * Breaking change because `Get-TargetResource` no longer outputs `ActionExecutable` and `ScheduleType` properties when the scheduled task does not exist.
 It will also include `TaskPath` in output when scheduled task does not exist.
 * xScheduledTask:
+  * Add support to disable built-in scheduled tasks - See [Issue #74](https://github.com/PowerShell/xComputerManagement/issues/74).
+  * Fix unit test mocked schedule task object structure.
   * Fix error message when trigger type is unknown - See [Issue #121](https://github.com/PowerShell/xComputerManagement/issues/121).
   * Moved strings into separate strings file.
   * Updated to meet HQRM guidelines.